SaraTisell/easy-baking/README.md

 #### Footer

   * Will contain links to social media websites that will be displayed with icons, and provided with aria labels in order to increase accessibility.
-  * All links will will be opened in a new tab, to avoid users leaving the site.
+  * All links will be opened in a new tab, to avoid users leaving the site.

 ![Footer](document/images_readme/footer.png)